-The good thing about ‘crossdreaming’ is that it is not entirely sexual and includes fantasies that are emotional and centred on a broader sense of self.
-The picture above perfectly captures the concept – Unlike autogynephilia, it’s dreamy and includes the personality.
+The good thing about ‘crossdreaming’ is that it is not entirely sexual.
+It includes fantasies that are emotional and centred on a broader sense of self.
+The picture above perfectly captures the concept.
+Unlike autogynephilia, it’s dreamy and includes the personality.

 Why might someone see themselves as a ‘sissy’ or ‘autogynephiliac’ rather than a crossdreamer?

-Once they reach climax their cross gender experience is over and they have no desire to cross gender in any context other than a sexual one (furthermore, they may be embarrassed about their sexuality).
-Therefore, they prefer to think of it as a sexological fetish with no deeper ramifications for their psyche.
+For many, reaching climax is the end of their cross gender experience.
+They have no desire to cross gender in any context other than a sexual one.
+Furthermore, they may be embarrassed about their sexuality.
+Therefore, they prefer to think of it as a fetish with no deeper ramifications for their psyche.

-The only politically correct term for cross gender arousal
+Is ‘crossdreaming’ the only politically correct term for cross gender arousal?

 Because contemporary gender theory states that gender is a matter of self identification, all terms such as ‘cross gender arousal’ and the love of oneself ‘as’ a woman are deemed offensive.
 If a transgender person is engaging in such fantasy then they are not crossing gender at all, as their gender is that which they fantasize about.

-This leaves Jack Molay’s term as the only acceptable label for such behaviour.
+This leaves Jack Molay’s term as the only acceptable label for such behavior.

 The causal relationship between a sexual interest in being a woman and the latent development of a transgender identity is fiercely controversial.

-If you claim that late-onset transsexualism is an outgrowth of cross gender sexuality then many transwomen feel that you are invalidating their identity.
+If you claim that late-onset transsexualism is an outgrowth of cross gender sexuality then many transwomen say you invalidate their identity.
 To them, it is reducing their femininity to a fetish.

 If you want to save yourself a lot of time (and controversy) then be aware that such a causal link can never be empirically proven or disproven.
-Therefore, I advise you to keep an open mind, and if someone says they find ‘autogynephilia’ offensive then respect their wish and don’t use the term.
+Therefore, I advise you to keep an open mind.
+If someone says they find ‘autogynephilia’ offensive then respect their wish and don’t use the term.